-Money is a leading cause of stress, there’s no arguing it.
-The almighty dollar worries us more than work, family, and even our health, according to the American Psychological Association.
-Money-related stress isn’t just aggravating though.
-It has actually been linked to negative effects on health and longevity, and is also believed to contribute to poor decision-making.
+The almighty dollar stresses us more than work, family, and even our health, according to the American Psychological Association.
+Anxiety over personal finances impacts health and longevity and contributes to poor decision-making.

 How Much Do You Need?